The Stochastic Steepest Descent Method for Robust Optimization in Banach Spaces

 where $\nu$ is some particular constant related to the strong convexity.
 Furthermore they also show

 The above results are specific to use of SGD in Hilbert spaces.
-The later result is the well-known Monte Carlo rate of convergence.
-The notion of strong-convexity is difficult to use in a general Banach space setting, therefore attaining the equivalent may prove difficult.
-Given also that it is not essential to this work, this is left as potential future work.
+The former result is the well-known Monte Carlo rate of convergence.
+The notion of strong-convexity is difficult to use in a general Banach space setting, therefore attaining such equivalent results may prove difficult.
+Given that it is not essential to this work, this is left as potential future work.